This test is now optional

 Certificates and Badges are available from The Pony Club for successful Candidates.

-For notes for examiners, marking sheets and details of the Road Rider Achievement badge and Mini Achievement Badge, please see the Coaching Resources page.
+For notes for assessors, marking sheets and details of the Road Rider Achievement badge and Mini Achievement Badge, please see the Coaching Resources page.

 The Test Cards produced on this page are protected by Copyright by The Pony Club all rights reserved.
 No parts of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of The Pony Club.